0xADD1E/Databases-Project/Phase1/Description.md

 - MIMEText and Media ID would be the two keys for this relation

 # Information That Could Be Extracted
+> *We expect the user to be able to extract any relivant information about the pokemon available on a platform.
+For example, the user could find out the number of pokemon games available on a console, or what pokemon are available on a console.
+The user could quiere a pokemon on the Gameboy and find out what moves it can use, and at which level it can learn them.
+They could also extract what that pokemons base stats are.
+Using the Media entity the user could also see if any media files are available for said pokemon.
+The user could go so far as to find which move types are advantageous against others.
+The user could also find the differnces in a pokemon's evolution between titles.*

 # Updates To The Database
+> *A new game would cause many additions to the database, with nearly every entity recieving new entries.
+This is because pokemon from previous titles are often brought over into new titles.
+This would mean that all of the entities would recive those duplicate pokemon, with possible updates to their stats and moves.
+The Media and MIMEType entities are less likely to see an immidiate update as they require people to create media for the new pokemon.
+The Media and MIMEType could also be modified but changes to these entities would not create changes in the rest of the database.*